Signing out of account, Standby...

 It is crucial to note that opening a Kona Ice franchise may serve as an excellent opportunity for franchisees who may not qualify for other high-investment ventures.
 The franchisor claims that its startup figures are quite affordable, and they strive to make it easier for you by including a full setup Kona Ice truck that is NSF-approved.

-Once approved for a Kona Ice franchise, new franchisees will receive a multi-day all-expenses-paid trip to the Kona Ice headquarters in Florence, Kentucky for training.
+Once approved for a Kona Ice franchise, new franchisees will receive a multi-day all-expenses-paid trip to the Kona Ice headquarters in Florence, Kentucky for an immersive training experience.
 At Kona Kollege, franchisees will learn the ins and outs of running a Kona Ice franchise.
 A typical franchise agreement runs for ten years.
 Franchisees may be allowed to renew their agreement if they meet the company's requirements.

 How To Open a Kona Ice Franchise